In this post we will see:

 - Enable or disable mini-maps on Google News Android

 - Enable or disable data saving mode on Google News Android

-In this instance, I’m using Google News app (Android and iPhone).
-Let’s begin.
+In this case I use the Google News app Android and iPhone.
+Let’s start.

 Turn Off Google News Notifications